Parquery/mailgun-relayery/README.md

     ```bash
     ./release.py --release_dir your/release/directory
     ```
-*  Run<sup>1</sup> the database initialization binary to create an empty channel database in a target directory:
+*  Run the database initialization binary to create an empty channel database in a target directory:

     ```bash
-    ./bin/mailgun-relayery-init -database_dir your/database/directory
+    ./your/release/directory/mailgun-relayery-init -database_dir /your/database/directory
     ```
-<sup>1</sup><sub><sup>: warning: the provided binary is compiled for linux x64.
-For different architectures, please
-release the Go code in mailgun-relayery-init/.</sup></sub>

 Running the servers
 -------------------